The SIG Sauer P220 is a piece of masterful artwork.

 The trigger pull is smooth and ridiculously light.
 If you've ever heard the phrase, “The trigger should surprise you.”
 Well, this trigger will surprise you.
 It barely resists your finger as it travels rearward.
 The travel is short, as is the reset.
-Once you pop off that first double action round, you transition seamlessly into the single action.
+Once you pop off that first double-action round, you transition seamlessly into the single action.

-The single action makes rapid double taps a breeze and its even more comfortable due to the weight of the weapon.
+The single-action makes rapid double taps a breeze and it's even more comfortable due to the weight of the weapon.
 The gun is 2 pounds of metal, and it eats up the 45 ACP’s recoil.
 The same could be said for that fat and round grip of the gun.
 It makes the recoil soft and enjoyable.
-The 45 ACP isn't precisely a fierce hand cannon but its no rimfire plinker either.
+The 45 ACP isn't precisely a fierce hand cannon but its no rimfire plinker, either.

 The muzzle rise isn't significant and staying on target isn't an issue.
-This is a full sized duty gun so there is an expectation that the gun will be easy to control.
+This is a full-sized duty gun so there is an expectation that the gun will be easy to control.
 It fits the bill well.

 The only real downside is the magazine well feels super narrow.
 Maybe I’m double stack spoiled but the magazine well is super small, and it takes me a few fractions of a second longer to reload the SIG P220.

-The SIG P220 is an excellent gun, although as a full sized duty gun it feels a bit behind the curve.
+The SIG P220 is an excellent gun, although as a full-sized duty gun it feels a bit behind the curve.
 The low capacity is overshadowed by 45 ACPs like the SIG P227 and the FNX Tactical.
 Overall the SIG p220 has remained part of SIG’s P series for a reason.
 The gun works are well supported by the industry and its the grandparent of the SIG P series.
 There doesn’t seem to be any plans to put Granpa in the retiring home anytime soon.